rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  really speak about.
 *  And that's the fact that, you know, men who often are not able to really provide very
 *  much for their families while they're alive know that if they do die, their family can
-*  get, you know, somewhere up to $60,000, $70,000, $80,000 in compensation payments after their
+*  get, you know, somewhere up to 60, 70, $80,000 in compensation payments after their death.
-*  death.
 *  Wow.
-*  So extremely meaningful for a family like Vichyaz.
+*  So extremely meaningful for a family like Viches.
 *  Absolutely.
-*  This is a place where presumably people are, you know, living on maybe the equivalent of
+*  You know, this is a place where presumably people are, you know, living on maybe the
-*  a hundred, a couple hundred dollars a month.
+*  equivalent of a hundred, a couple hundred dollars a month.
 *  So these salaries are an incredible boon.
 *  And in fact, you know, Putin in his most recent State of Union speech last month actually
 *  talked about wanting to elevate the role of soldiers and veterans in society and give
 *  them more leadership roles and more opportunities.
-*  And, you know, this is widely perceived as an attempt by Putin to kind of re-engineer
+*  And you know, this is widely perceived as an attempt by Putin to kind of re-engineer
 *  a new middle class comprised of people involved in the war effort.
-*  Wow.
-*  God.
-*  I mean, it's very dark, but it's also quite cunning of Putin, right?
+*  Wow, God, I mean, it's very dark.
+*  But it's also quite cunning of Putin, right?
 *  That there is an economic element to this war for the people who are dying.
 *  And that is something that can blunt any potential political opposition to it.
 *  So the people doing the dying are not going to be the people asking the questions in part